-There can be no denying that the REM took every care to be as respectful as possible when disinterring the remains.
 Indeed, the Montreal Irish Monument Park Foundation was so pleased with the quality of the communication and work that Directors Fergus Keyes and Victor Boyle presented the REM with an award at the Centaur Theatre in early February, 2020.
 They did this without consulting the Board of Directors.

 However, despite the care taken with the remains of the Irish refugees, there is no guarantee that the spirits of the cemetery won’t take advantage of the pylon to begin infesting the system with paranormal activity.

 Indeed, according to founder of 13 Paranormal Spirits and ghost expert Dominique Desormeaux: